aizatrosli/code-graph-rag/README.md

 # Ollama will automatically start serving on localhost:11434
 ```

-> **Note**: Local models provide privacy and no API costs, but may have lower accuracy compared to cloud models like Gemini.
+> **Note**: Local models provide privacy and no API costs, but may have lower accuracy compared to cloud models like Azure OpenAI.

 4. **Start Memgraph database**:
 ```bash